geyuqiu/SfoGateAssignmentProblem/README.md

     cd SfoGateAssignmentProblem/devOps
     pwd

-    # may want to clean up old app docker images:
+    # following commands stops and delete all docker containers and images!
+    docker system prune --volumes
+    # Stop all containers
-    docker stop docker_sfogateassignmentproblem-app_1
+    docker stop $(docker ps -a -q)
+    # Delete all containers
-    docker rm docker_sfogateassignmentproblem-app_1
+    docker rm $(docker ps -a -q)
+    # Delete all images
-    docker rmi yuqiuge/sfo-gate-assignment-problem -f
+    docker rmi $(docker images -q)

-    # db will be loading with millions of entries
+    # db will be loading millions of entries
     docker-compose -f postgresql.yml up

     # if you see